gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Large parts of our information society rely on the following capabilities of cryptography.

-Identity: We verify that we communicate with the right entity, before we send content.
+Authenticity: We verify that we communicate with the right entity, before we send content.

 Integrity: We verify that the message we received is the one sent.